 Perhaps you are wondering how mental competence is determined.

-Many people choose to have both a living will and a health care power of attorney.
-You may already have a living will, but note that it is different.
+Many people choose to have both a living will and a healthcare power of attorney.
+You may already have a living will, but note that this is different.
 A living will lets a doctor know the types of medications you would want, but it does not authorize anyone to make decisions for you (such as keeping or taking you off life support).
-Therefore, it makes sense to also have a power of attorney document.
+Therefore, it makes sense to also have a medical power of attorney document.

-Remember to always keep the original power of attorney for health care.
-Give a copy of the form to your agent, and send copies to your doctor and your health insurance company, to be kept as part of your medical records.
+Remember to always keep the original document of your power of attorney for health care.
+Give a copy of the form to your agent, and send copies to your doctor and your health insurance company to be part of your medical records.

-Unless a power of attorney is made “durable” by specific language in the document, your agent can only exercise a power that you are able to do.
-For example, if you’re in a coma, and can’t sign a contract, your agent can’t sign for you either.
-So language matters!
+Without the enduring or durable language, your power of attorney agent can only exercise a power that you are able to do too.
+For example, if you’re in a coma, and can’t sign a contract, your power of attorney can’t sign for you either.

 Springing Power of Attorney